pymor/pymor/docs/source/tutorial_mor_with_ml.md

 instance {math}`t_k` the (potentially) time-dependent input {math}`\mu(t_k)` as an input and uses the hidden states of the former time step.
-The output {math}`o(t_k)` of the LSTM (and therefore also the hidden state {math}`h_k`) at time {math}`t_k` are either approximations of the reduced basis coefficients (similar to the {class}`~pymor.models.neural_network.NeuralNetworkModel`) or approximations of the output quantities (similar to the {class}`~pymor.models.neural_network.NeuralNetworkStatefreeOutputModel`).
-For state approximations using a reduced basis, one can apply the {class}`~pymor.reductors.neural_network.NeuralNetworkLSTMReductor`.
+The output {math}`o(t_k)` of the LSTM (and therefore also the hidden state {math}`h_k`) at time {math}`t_k` are either approximations of the reduced basis coefficients (if `target_quantity='solution'`) or approximations of the output quantities (`target_quantity='output'`).
+In order to use LSTMs in pyMOR, one simply initializes a {class}`~pymor.algorithms.ml.nn.neural_networks.LongShortTermMemoryNN` and creates a {class}`~pymor.algorithms.ml.nn.estimator.NeuralNetworkEstimator` with the LSTM.
-For a direct approximation of outputs using LSTMs, we provide the {class}`~pymor.reductors.neural_network.NeuralNetworkLSTMStatefreeOutputReductor`.
+Everything else is automatically handled by pyMOR when using the {class}`~pymor.reductors.data_driven.DataDrivenReductor`.

 ### Instationary neural network reductors in practice

-In the following we apply two neural network reductors to a parametrized parabolic equation.
+In the following we apply different machine learning surrogates to a parametrized parabolic equation.
 First, we import the parametrized heat equation example from {mod}`~pymor.models.examples`:

 ```{code-cell} ipython3
 from pymor.models.examples import heat_equation_example